 Have you ever wondered why certain populations live longer, happier, healthier lives?
-With the heightened incidence of chronic disease and illness within Australia, the topic of longevity is a hot one.
+With the heightened incidence of chronic disease and illness in Australia, the topic of longevity is a hot one.

 Japan: rice is nice